New Hampshire Freshwater Fishing

 From a point 1,600 feet upstream from the bridge in North Stratford upstream to a point 250 feet below the Lyman Falls Dam in North Stratford, and marked by a sign, the following restrictions apply: Fishing shall be permitted by artificial lures and flies only.
 All lures and flies shall have barbless hooks or shall have all barbs pinched so they will not interfere with removal of the hook from the fish.
 All fish are to be immediately released unharmed.

-Vernon Dam in Vernon, Vermont, and Hinsdale, New Hampshire, shall be closed to all fishing to a point 150 feet below the dam.
-Wilder Dam in Wilder, Vermont, and Lebanon, New Hampshire, shall be closed to all fishing to a point 150 feet below the dam.
+Vernon Dam in Vernon, Vt., and Hinsdale, N.H., shall be closed to all fishing to a point 150 feet below the dam.
+Wilder Dam in Wilder, Vt., and Lebanon, N.H., shall be closed to all fishing to a point 150 feet below the dam.

 New Hampshire • Massachusetts

 All New Hampshire and Massachusetts fishing licenses are valid for the taking of fish from NH-MA interstate waters listed below.